 What is Investment Banking?

-Investment banking can be defined as a specific decision of the banking industry that engages in advisory based financial transactions on behalf of their clients that ranges from individuals to corporations and governments.
-Investment banking division is responsible for raising capital for their clients from the public or private investors.
+Investment banking can be defined as a specific decision of the banking industry that engages in advisory-based financial transactions on behalf of their clients that ranges from individuals to corporations and governments.
+The investment banking division is responsible for raising capital for their clients from public or private investors.
 Investment banks leverage their large network and expertise to connect investors with excess funds and clients with profitable business opportunities looking for investors.

 In the broad sense of things, the investment banks help to channel funds in the economy efficiently using their expertise in the domain.
-Investment banks also provide their services related to the underwriting of debt and equity securities for various corporations.
-They also help with the mergers and acquisition deals, facilitate the sale of securities, broker trades for corporations and investors and provide financial guidance to their clients on profitable investment avenues.
+The Investment banker course also provides services related to the underwriting of debt and equity securities for various corporations.
+They also help with the mergers and acquisition deals, facilitate the sale of securities, broker trades for corporations and investors, and provide financial guidance to their clients on profitable investment avenues.